JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 Depending on the target platform, we use different [functions](/docs/reference/building-mpp-with-gradle.html), e.g. `macosX64`, `mingwX64`, `linuxX64`, `iosX64`,
 to create the Kotlin target.
-The function name is the platform which we compile our code for.
+The function name is the platform which we are compiling our code for.
 These functions optionally take the target name as a parameter, which is `"native"` in our case.
 The specified _target name_ is used to generate the source paths and task names in the project.

 By the convention, all sources are located in the `src/<target name>[Main|Test]/kotlin` folders.
 It creates _main_ and _test_ source sets for every target.
 Let's place the `hello.kt` we previously created into the _main_ source set folder, which is `src/nativeMain/kotlin`.
-The `nativeMain` folder comes from the `"native"` target name which we specified in the build script above.
+The `nativeMain` folder comes from the `"native"` target name, which we specified in the build script above.

 The project is ready.
 The next step is to open it in IntelliJ IDEA.
 For advanced build scenarios, it is recommended to refer to the